 Also see: 15 Best Lakes in Alabama

 Experience good ole’ fashioned Southern barbecue at Ken’s Hickory Pit in nearby Pinson.

 Set in an understated diner, all their meats are hickory smoked with delicious dipping sauce on the side.

 Whether you wish to try the pork, ribs, chicken or smoked sausage, this laid-back diner is a great place for family and friends.

-Portions are big, and prices are reasonable, so bring your appetite, and don’t forget to try the sweet potato pie for dessert.
+On my visit the portions were big, the service was excellent and the prices were very reasonable.
+So bring your appetite, and don’t forget to try the sweet potato pie for dessert.

 Motorsports fans should make this their first port of call when staying in Center Point.

 The Barber Vintage Motorsports Museum is home to over 1600 motorcycles and a huge display of Lotus sportscars.
 In fact, the museum has been recognized as having the world’s largest motorcycle collection by Guinness World Records.